Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Realistically, even though most viruses and illnesses that a cat can get can only be transmitted from the same species, there are zoonotic diseases.
 So, if your cat is putting their paw on your mouth and they came in contact with their urine or feces, they can transmit a number of things to you, including:

-Salmonella is a bacterium that causes extreme gastrointestinal distress and humans.
-It can range from mild to severe and you often pick it up on surfaces or ingest it through the food you eat.
-If your cat’s waste or anything that they have walked on has a salmonella bacterium, they can easily transmit it to you by putting their paw on your mouth.
+Salmonella is a bacterial genus, and many strains of these bacteria can cause extreme gastrointestinal distress and humans.
+It can range from mild to severe, and you often pick it up on surfaces or ingest it through the food you eat.
+If your cat’s waste or anything that they have walked on has a Salmonella bacterium, they can easily transmit it to you by putting their paw on your mouth.

-Coli, like salmonella, is a bacterium that can upset the gastrointestinal tract.
+E.coli, like Salmonella, is a bacterium that can upset the gastrointestinal tract.
 It can be transmitted from urine, feces, and other surfaces.

 Parasites